Metarus/Joystick-Joyride-TE/README.md

 Tournament Edition

 <h2>Description</h2>
 I effectively made a projectile dodging game, and made it networked.
 That's all it really is, which is a very simple idea, but not so much in terms of the code required.
+The collisions and all are handled by the clients, and only submits the locations to the server for the sake of viewing.
+The server/host has nearly no interaction with the clients, only takes in where each projectile is.

 <h2>Inspiration</h2>
 This takes me back to the days, when I was working on my first project.
 I initially planned to create a sword throwing game using vectors of the mouse relative to a specific point, which soon after I ended up forgetting to set a specific vector and instead had the projectile (which was at the time a little red dot) moving relative to my mouse, and thus my movement code was born.
 After that, I went on and made a game around it which involved projectiles flying at you and dodging them, similar to my game.